Nonpartisan primary: Washington (state)

 Along with California and Alaska, Washington had a blanket primary system that allowed every voter to choose a candidate of any party for each position.
 That kind of system was ruled unconstitutional by the US Supreme Court in California Democratic Party v.
 Jones (2000) because it forced political parties to endorse candidates against their will.

 The Washington State Legislature passed a new primary system in 2004, which would have created a top-two nonpartisan primary system.
-It provided an open primary as a backup, giving the Governor the option to choose.
-Although Secretary of State Sam Reed advocated the system, on April 1, 2004, the Governor used the line-item veto to activate the open primary instead.
+It provided an open primary as a backup, giving Governor Gary Locke the option to choose.
+Although Secretary of State Sam Reed advocated the top-two system, on April 1, 2004, Locke used the line-item veto to activate the open primary instead.
 In response, Washington's Initiative 872 was filed on January 8, 2004, by Terry Hunt from the Washington Grange, which proposed to create a nonpartisan (jungle) primary in that state.
 The measure passed with 59.8% of the vote (1,632,225 yes votes and 1,095,190 no votes) in 2004.
 On March 18, 2008, the US Supreme Court ruled, in Washington State Grange v.
 Washington State Republican Party, that Washington's Initiative 872 was constitutionally permissible.
 Unlike the earlier blanket primary, it officially disregards party affiliation while allowing candidates to state their party preference.
 However, the court wanted to wait for more evidence before addressing the chief items in the complaint and remanded the decision to the lower courts.

 Washington state implemented this Top 2 primary, starting in the 2008 election, which applies to federal, state, and local elections, but not to presidential elections.
 There is no voter party registration in Washington, and candidates are not restricted to stating an affiliation with an established major or minor party.
 The candidate has up to 16 characters to describe on the ballot the party that they prefer.
 Some candidates state a preference for an established major party, such as the Democratic Party or the Republican Party, while others use the ballot to send a message, such as Prefers No New Taxes Party or Prefers Salmon Yoga Party.
 Since this is a "preference" and not a declaration of party membership, candidates can assert party affiliation without the party's approval or use alternate terms for a given party.
 Gubernatorial candidate Dino Rossi's 2008 stated preference was for the "GOP Party", although he is a prominent Republican.